Imagicle UCX Suite Winter 2020 has just been released!

 Well, let’s see how we did it.

-This means that every single Imagicle UC Suite build also has the VirtualBoxer package, which can create an OVA with that specific version of the Imagicle UC Suite installed!
+This means that every single Imagicle UCX Suite build also has the VirtualBoxer package, which can create an OVA with that specific version of the Imagicle UCX Suite installed!

 The BuildOVA job receives the following parameters: